OpenF2/F2/docs/src/container-development.md

 ## App Integration

 The process of loading apps on a container happens through a method called `F2.registerApps()`.
-The Container Provider must call [this method](../docs/sdk/classes/F2.html)&mdash;which accepts two arguments, one required, one optional&mdash; after `F2.init()` is called.
+The Container Developer must call [this method](../docs/sdk/classes/F2.html)&mdash;which accepts two arguments, one required, one optional&mdash; after `F2.init()` is called.
 If this method isn't called, no apps can be loaded on the container.

 The two arguments provided to `registerApps()` are an array of `AppConfig` objects and, optionally, an array of `AppManifest` objects.
 As F2.js parses each `AppConfig`, the apps are validated, hydrated with some additional properties, and saved in F2 memory on the container.